Open Internet Principles of E-vergent.com, LLC

 • Reasonable network management.
 ISPs may engage in reasonable network management to maintain a high quality of service for broadband Internet access.

-E-vergent.com, LLC prioritizes VoIP traffic in congestion situations.
+E-vergent.com, LLC reserves the right to prioritizes VoIP traffic in congestion situations but generally doesn’t.

 Device Attachment Rules: